 - Basketball Games: When the University hosts a home men's basketball game, parking is restricted in several lots surrounding University Hall as posted.
 Vehicles in violation of the posted restrictions are subject to ticketing and towing at the owner's expense.
 On all home game days, Orange permit holders must vacate the East Lot and Cage Lot by 1 A.M.
 Blue, Red, and Green permit holders must vacate the East, West, and Cage lots by 5:30 P.M. the day of the game.
 The North Massie Lot at U Hall is unrestricted on the days of home Men's basketball games.
 Should North Massie fill up on a weekday, Parking and Transportation personnel will provide a parking permit and/or instructions to relocate to another parking facility.

 - Reserved Parking: Parking without a proper permit in a reserved space or area is prohibited.
 Violators are subject to ticketing and towing at owner's expense.
 If a permit-holder's space or area is filled, the permit holder must find a legitimate space and contact the Department of Parking and Transportation in order to have violator's vehicle(s) towed and to obtain authorization to park.

 - Service Parking and Loading Dock: Parking in a service vehicle space without a valid service vehicle pass or without proper markings on the vehicle is prohibited.
 Loading docks are used for loading and unloading only.
 Parking at a loading dock is prohibited.

-- Handicapped Parking spaces are reserved for the use of those possessing valid handicapped permits (provided by the Commonwealth of Virginia or the University of Virginia).
-Any use of these spaces without a proper handicapped permit is prohibited.
+- Disability Parking spaces are reserved for the use of those possessing valid Disabled Parking Placards/Permits (provided by the Commonwealth of Virginia or the University of Virginia).
+Any use of these spaces without a proper Disabled Parking Placard/permit is prohibited.

 - Resident parking is located in areas of University family housing and is reserved at all times for residents' vehicles bearing the appropriate permits.